vesselee/net.com/README.md

-This was created for my network
+This website was created for my network